silviamaggi/smd-com/_pages/now.md

 My main goal is to <a href="https://silviamaggidesign.com/notes/note-about-news-consumption/" title="read a brief note about news consumption">avoid reading the news every day</a>, focusing on the many books I bought.

-In progress:
+Finished:

 - _The Left Hand of Darkness_, by Ursula K. le Guin

-Finished:

 - _Black Hole_, by Charles Burns
 - _The Deception of Harriet Fleet_, by Helen Scarlett
 - _Extra Bold – A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers_, by multiple authors